RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135623-e770e354-7d12-11e8-998d-29fc74429ca2.gif "Trained Agent"
 [image2]: https://user-images.githubusercontent.com/10624937/42135622-e55fb586-7d12-11e8-8a54-3c31da15a90a.gif "Soccer"

+# Report
-# Report: "Project " - Collaboration and Competition - Multi-Agent RL"
+# "Project  - Collaboration and Competition"

 We will train a system of DeepRL agents to demonstrate collaboration or cooperation on a complex task.